cysouw/diathesis/text/c12_zuInfinitive.md

 ### Grammaticalisation {#sec:zuinfinitive-grammaticalisation}

 The element *zu* in the *zu‑Infinitiv* is obviously related to the preposition *zu*, which has a bewildering number of different uses in German.^[For example, see the listing of the ~~DWDS~~ at <https://www.dwds.de/wb/zu>.]
 Diachronically, there has been a development from an originally allative meaning 'towards' via a purpose meaning 'with the intend to' to the usage of *zu* in complement clauses.
-This grammaticalisation pathway is widespread worldwide [@haspelmath1989] and well-described for Germanic languages [e.g. @smirnova2016 for German and @los2005 for English].
+This grammaticalisation pathway is widespread worldwide [@haspelmath1989] and well-described for Germanic languages [e.g. @smirnova2016 for German; @los2005 for English].

 This grammaticalisation pathway can be further extended as shown in [@next].
 The verb *lehren* 'to teach' can actually be used in all three syntactic stages.
 In the first stage, the verb *lehren* is used with a *zu‑Infinitiv* complement clause that is expressed after the main clause.
 Such constructions are non-coherent and thus consist of two clauses.
 In the second stage, the verb *lehren* can also be used with a *zu‑Infinitiv*, but now this infinitive is incorporated into the main clause.
 Such constructions are coherent and thus consists of just a single clause.
 Finally, in the third stage, the verb *lehren* is used with a bare infinitive without *zu*.
 Such constructions are always monoclausal.